vue-leaflet/Vue2Leaflet/README.md

 [Go here](https://vue2-leaflet.netlify.com/) to check out live examples and docs.

+## Support & Community

+Do you have questions?
+Ideas? do you want to collaborate but you feel lost?
+Join us on discord [Invite Link](https://discord.gg/uVZAfUf)

 ## Leaflet Plugins

 Vue2Leaflet has a wide array of plugins written by the community!
 [Check Here](https://vue2-leaflet.netlify.com/plugins/)